Knowing which solution is right for you can be a little tricky. So discover our Q&A guide to sash windows:

 9. Do you offer a guarantee?

-Yes where Accoya is used, we offer an unprecedented 50-year guarantee.
+Yes where Accoya is used, we offer an unprecedented 50-year guarantee on the timber.
 All of our glazings comes with a 10-year guarantee.

 10. How much do sash windows cost?